kangyolo/.github/profile/README.md

 ## Hi there 👋
 # We are learning YOLO algorithm for Biosystem Engineering

 These are our documetation of our projects at Lab of Bioinformatic Engginering , IPB.
-We crated a simple guidances and documetations  based on our experiences.
+We crated simple guidances and documetations  based on our experiences.

 *Cheers!*